What's a Co-ownership Agreement & How to Create One

 Considerations

-Your co-ownership agreement is a living document that reflects dynamic decisions and consensus between co-owners.
+Your Co-ownership Agreement is a living document that reflects dynamic decisions and consensus between you and your co-owner(s).
 It’s not a birth certificate.
 It’s your foundation, and you get out what you put in.
 It must be complete, authentic, and up-to-date to be effective and enforceable.

 🔐 Secure